Greetings, I’m Gita

 -

 The landscape of healthcare is changing quickly.
 We live in an age of excess information at our fingertips, and it can be overwhelming to sift through bits and pieces of advice and (mis)information.
-We can support you in staying informed and answer your questions to demystify health and wellness information.
+I can support you in staying informed and answer your questions to demystify health and wellness information.
+I encourage your active participation in your own healing.
+Compliance to herbal protocols is crucial for success.

 -

-We endeavour to create a space and atmosphere that is safe, and built on trust.
-Our approach is to observe, listen, and tailor herbal protocols to your unique needs.
+I endeavour to create a space and atmosphere that is safe, and built on trust.
+My approach is to observe, listen, and tailor herbal protocols to your unique needs.
 Formulations will be supported using herbs selected for their gentle and nurturing energetic properties.
-Every effort will be taken to centre your voice and lived experience.
+Every effort will be taken to centre your voice and lived experiences.

 -

-Healing of our ecosystems is initiated through the healing of individuals, communities, and our non-human relatives, through a strong connection to nature.
-We champion restoring wellness through balance and (w)holism by having the right physical, mental, cultural, and spiritual connection to the land, water, plants, all creatures, its indigenous keepers, and to lost ancestral knowledge, as a form of healing.
+As an ecologist, I believe that healing of our ecosystems is initiated through the healing of individuals, communities, and our non-human relatives through a strong connection to nature.
+I champion restoring wellness through balance and (w)holism by having the right physical, mental, cultural, and spiritual connection to the land, water, plants, all creatures, its indigenous keepers, and to lost ancestral knowledge.

 -